Szymon-Michalak/iOS-Resources/blog/WhatDoTheComparableEquatableAndHashableProtocolsDo.md

 However, the reverse isn’t necessarily true.
 Two instances can have the same `hashValue`, but may not necessarily equal one another.
 This is because the process that creates the `hashValue` can occasionally create situations where two different instances generate the same `hashValue`.

-The `Hashable` protocol only guarantees that two instancesthat are already known to be equal will also have the same `hashValue`.
+The `Hashable` protocol only guarantees that two instances that are already known to be equal will also have the same `hashValue`.

 It’s easy to add support for the `Hashable` protocol, but note that `Hashable` requires conformance to the `Equatable` protocol as well.